BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 Swap settings
 -------------

 Under the name of this screen at the left corner of the screen you can turn on swap settings.
-More information about it is in the 'Atomic Swaps using Desktop Wallet' section (see :ref:`atomic swaps using desktop wallet` for details).
+More information about it is in the 'Atomic Swaps using Desktop Wallet' section (see :ref:`atomic swaps` for details).

 .. _proof_of_transaction: